Clayton Redwood home

 eBuilt® homes

-An affordable home price is just one part of homeownership costs.
+An affordable price is just one part of homeownership costs.
 Surging energy rates can create financial hardships for homeowners and act as a “hidden mortgage,” where the cost of utilities – especially in an energy inefficient home – can be as much or more than the cost of the home itself.

-Built to the US Department of Energy’s high-performing efficiency standards, eBuilt® homes can help homeowners keep more of their money, simply because the home they live in is more energy efficient.
+eBuilt homes can help homeowners keep more of their money, simply because the home they live in is more energy efficient.1

-What makes a home an eBuilt® home?
+What makes a home an eBuilt home?

-• Low-e windows with argon gas
+• Lux® low-e windows with argon gas

 • Insulated exterior doors